 First grade students begin their journey of Torah study at the beginning, delving into the stories, characters and events found in Genesis.
 Active, hands-on, interactive lessons and projects set the stage for fun and learning.

 Hebrew Through Movement is continued in first grade in order to reinforce concepts and learning from the previous year and move them forward, building familiarity and comfort with the language.
 Each holiday is also discussed and celebrated, adding to and expanding their ideas and understanding.
 Students will also have an opportunity to build friendships and connections during enrichment activities such as music, sports, cooking, and others.

 Tapping into the things that are important to students this age, their studies will continue the exploration of what it means to live Jewishly.
-Students will do deep dives into the values that form the foundation of a Jewish approach to relationships with one another, animals, and the environment as well as the Torah stories that teach these concepts.
+Students will do deep dives into the values that form the foundation of a Jewish approach to relationships with a particular focus on social justice as well as the Torah stories that teach these concepts.
 Students will see how they can affect change in their own lives and make a difference.